sanjalinair12/TaskPrioritizationAlgorithm/Modified_VIKOR_Proof.md

 $$\frac{D_i^+}{D_i^+ + D_i^-} = 0 \quad \text{when} \quad D_i^+ = D_i^- = 0.$$
 So here Q_i = 0, which lies in [0,1]

-From this, we can conclude that 0≤Q_i≤1 in all circumstances
+From this, we can conclude that 0≤Q_i≤1 in all circumstances.